Mobile Broadband Services

 Modem dropouts can be caused by poor signal strength, or time-of-day network congestion.
 They also are affected by some Email/Internet options, sleep settings, and inactivity.

-Optus round each connection to the nearest 100Mb, therefore if your modem drops out frequently the data usage may increase disproportionately.
-Our 4G USB modems give a more reliable connection than previous models, down to a signal level of 1 bar or even less.
+Because the usage is rounded for each session, if your modem drops out frequently the data usage may increase disproportionately.
+Mostly 4G USB modems give a more reliable connection than previous models, down to a signal level of 1 bar or even less.
 If problems persist. try auto checking mail every 10 minutes, or running a messenger like Skype in the background.

 Fringe Area Mobile Reception

-See Menu Item "iHelp Q&A" under Internet Service.
+See Menu Item "iHelp Q&A" under Internet Service (or open here).

-All basic connection problems should be referred to Optus Customer Care quoting the MelbPC Optus Account #, or alternatively Business Technical Support (above).
-Other issues may be referred to First Aid/iHelp support.
+All basic connection problems should be referred to your service provider quoting the Account #.
+Other issues may be referred to MelbPC First Aid/iHelp support.